BlackBerry's CEO hires two more of his former colleagues

 Waterloo, Ontario-based BlackBerry said Sims would join the company in January.

 The company had put itself up for sale earlier this year but dropped that plan last month.
-Instead it will raise $1 billion by issuing convertible notes to a group of long-term investors, including its largest shareholder, Fairfax Financial Holdings Ltd (FFH.TO), and announced Chen's appointment.
+Instead it will raise $1 billion by issuing convertible notes to a group of long-term investors, including its largest shareholder, Fairfax Financial Holdings Ltd, and announced Chen's appointment.

 At the time Chen said he had no plans to kill the company's money-losing handset business but gave little more detail on his strategy.
 He said a turnaround would take about six quarters to execute.